fieldtrip/website/development/fwdarch.md

 The table contains the cells that indicate **FROM** which kind of input **TO** which kind of method I want to go.
 The content is a set of programmatic steps which leads from a specific anatomical information (see the first column) to the costruction of the 'vol' structure for a forward model method (see the first row of the table).

-The tables are different for EEG and ME
+The tables are different for EEG and MEG:

-* For EE
+For EEG

  | ^ Infinite  ^ Halfspace  ^ Slab ^ Single sphere  ^ Concentric spheres ^ FEM ^ FDM ^ ASA BEM ^ Bemcp ^ Dipoli BEM ^ OpenMEEG BEM ^
  | ---------------------------------------------------------------------------------------------------------------------------------